Top of page

 • visitor policies, such as when visiting hours are and what visitors can and shouldn’t bring.

-I decorated my son’s room so that it didn’t even look like a hospital room anymore – there were fairy lights everywhere and we tried to make it fun.
-He had lots of things that he could do in bed like drawing, Lego and stickers.
+I decorated Sonny’s hospital bedroom so that it didn’t even look like a hospital anymore.
+It was December when he moved in and there were fairy lights everywhere.
+We tried to make it quite fun.
+He had lots of things he could do in bed like Lego, drawing, playing with stickers.

 Back to top